opensafely/documentation/docs/getting-started.md

-Lines 8-12 mean "*I'm interested in all patients who were registered at a practice on the index date*"; line 14 "*Give me a column of data corresponding to the sex of each patient*"; and line 15 "*Give me a column of data corresponding to the age of each patient on the given date".
+Lines 8-12 mean "*I'm interested in all patients who were registered at a practice on the index date*"; line 14 "*Give me a column of data corresponding to the sex of each patient*"; and line 15 "*Give me a column of data corresponding to the age of each patient on the given date*".
 3. If you run:

    ```sh